benbarnett/benbarnett.net/_posts/2021-08-01-module-federation.markdown

 ### Caching

-Thanks to Webpack’s [deterministic module naming algorithm](https://webpack.js.org/configuration/optimization/#optimizationmoduleids), long term caching for the modules is still possible.
+Thanks to Webpack’s [deterministic module naming](https://webpack.js.org/configuration/optimization/#optimizationmoduleids), long term caching for the modules comes out of the box.
 It will also resolve imports and re-use anything that’s been loaded already (either by the host app, or any other federated modules).
 This is all enabled by default in production on Webpack 5.

 The thing to watch out for is the `remoteEntry.js` file - our manifest for each of the remote applications.
 This is something we don’t want to cache so apps are always being signposted to the right modules and their dependencies.

 ## Fiddly bits

 [Shared module configuration](https://webpack.js.org/concepts/module-federation/) is incredibly powerful but can be tricky to grok.
-Having the ability to provide fallback modules should a host app not have a particular dependency available, or equally, to avoid loading it twice if its already available, makes for a highly robust system.
+Providing fallback modules should a host app not have a particular dependency available, or equally, to avoid loading it twice if its already available, makes for a highly robust system.
 It can be taxing to diagnose when incorrect.

 In my experiments so far, I’ve needed some overrides to optimization settings in the webpack config.
 I won’t lie to you, I have spent a lot of time reading through module manifests trying to work out why things aren’t loading as expected.
 Usually it boils down to a [different set of defaults in production](https://webpack.js.org/configuration/optimization/), or a mismatch in the Shared Module configuration.

 # Conclusion

-This feels like a big step forward for microfrontends, and frontend in general.
-We are really only scratching the surface.

 Of the technical gotchas, the fixes have typically been one-liners, but the diagnosis a _lot_ more than that.
 The [documentation on webpack.js.org](https://webpack.js.org/concepts/module-federation/) is improving, with suggestions for how to solve some common problems being added.

-I really recommend reading [Practical Module Federation](https://module-federation.myshopify.com/products/practical-module-federation) by Jack Herrington & Zach Jackson as many of the resources in there go in to more detail than can be found online.
-However the [module-federation-examples on Github](https://github.com/module-federation/module-federation-examples) provide plenty of inspiration.
+I recommend reading [Practical Module Federation](https://module-federation.myshopify.com/products/practical-module-federation) by Jack Herrington & Zach Jackson as it goes into more detail than I’ve been able to find online.
+Having said that, the [module-federation-examples on Github](https://github.com/module-federation/module-federation-examples) provide plenty of inspiration.
 The community is really active over there, too.

 On balance, combined with how well this can scale, this is something really rather [~~game changing~~](https://www.macmillanthesaurus.com/game-changer) _scene altering_.